Kareadita/Themes/README.md

 5. Submit a PR.

 !
 Note: Your folder name and theme filename should match for the theme to work correctly in Kavita.

 ---
+## Issues
+If you have an issue, raise an Issue with the theme name in the title i.e. `[Light] Side Nav not readable on mobile` and tag the person from the Readme table.
+Kavita team does not provide support on any themes, even those created by majora2007.

+If you identify bugs in the themeing, please raise an Issue on the Kavita Github for support or development work.
+Theme feature requests belong on the Kavita Discussions.

+---
 ## Creating a Theme